-The estate previously owned by poultry tycoon Lonnie "Bo" Pilgrim is up for sale in Pittsburg, Texas.
+The Pittsburg, Texas, estate previously owned by poultry tycoon Lonnie "Bo" Pilgrim is headed to the auction block.

 Pilgrim was the co-founder of Pilgrim's Pride, one of the largest producers of chicken in the United States and Puerto Rico.

 The expansive chateau, located at 800 South Greer Boulevard, was built by Pilgrim’s grandparents in 1985.

 Photos: Cluckingham Palace, Estate of Texas Chicken Tycoon Up for Auction